Samu1108/KNEIP_SOFTWARE/README.md

-# KNEIP_GESTIONALE
+# KNEIP_TRACKING

-This is a simple
-web-based personal banking app built with HTML, CSS,
-JavaScript, and Firebase.

-It allows users to:
--track people at the kneip center.

-Features:
+## Description
+A simple and intuitive web application to monitor in real time the number of people present in a kneip center.
+Uses **Firebase Firestore** for secure data storage and instant updates.

+---

+## Features
-Firestore database for storing number of people
+- Real-time display of the number of people present
-Real-time calculation
-Backup download feature

-Author:

-Created by Samuele Sartori
+- Secure cloud data storage
+- Option to download a backup of attendance data
+- Minimal interface for quick use

+---

+## Technologies Used
+- HTML, CSS, JavaScript
+- Firebase Firestore

+---

+## Author
+**Samuele Sartori**
-Email: samuele.sartori1108@gmail.com
+📧 Email: samuele.sartori1108@gmail.com